enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 res = Y(:,1) - Y_pred;
 ![[Pasted image 20220708064157.png]]  contrast the contrast vector is a vector that express that oppposes the weights of our differents conditions.
 This means it express how we can contrast Condition A with condition B, saying that (for ex), Condition A differs from condition B. If this is false, then the contrasted activity (difference in the HDr) will be 0, which will validate the null Ho.
-This can be rewrite in a linear comb so: cB1 - cB2 = 0 #excellent
+This can be rewrite in a linear comb so: cB1 - cB2 = 0
 We can use 2 types of statistics to find if  our conditions differs from each other:
 - T-test: If we wanna find if two conditions have a different impact on the HDr or if we wanna see if a condition differs from baseline ex
 	- ![[Pasted image 20220708065432.png]]
 	-
 - f-test: We use it by creating a reduce model excluding the parameter of interest.
 Then, we can add em and see if they improve our model prediction (of the BOLDr) or not.
-- what the fuck is 2 sided difference?
-What are we exactly calculating with the f-test?
+**- what the fuck is 2 sided difference?
+What are we exactly calculating with the f-test?**
 	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
 	- f-test compare the full model with the reduced model (without the B we want)
 	- We have thev ariance of the BOLDr that's explained by the reduced model.
 Now, adding the different parameter, how much more variance is explained?
 (Variance because it will deviate from the standard HDR of as well)